rkingsbury/personal-website/content/home/experience.md

   location = "Raleigh, North Carolina" date_start = "2010-06-10"
   date_end = "2013-07-13"
-  description = "Planned and designed drinking water and wastewater infrastructure."
+  description = "Planned and designed drinking water and wastewater infrastructure.

+  * Conducted bench-scale experiments to evaluate treated water corrosivity to lead, copper, and iron
+  * Analyzed feasibility of a biogas-fueled combined heat and power engine at a wastewater treatment plant
+  * Performed shop drawing reviews for mechanical equipment for a new water treatment plant "

 [[experience]]
   title = "Research Assistant"